bravo07/HF-Desktop-Tool/README.md

 * PM Notifications now tell you how many unread PMs you have.
 * Removed PM Count
 * PM Count is replaced by account age (in days).

+#### Version 1.2.2
+* Fixed Issues : The userbar would always give the user the l33t userbar.
+* HF-Uploaded Avatars won't throw an illegal characters error.